Brayo777/financial-irregularities-football/README.md

 python code/run_all.py
 ```

-All tables and figures will be generated in the **results/** folder.
+All tables and figures will be automatically generated in the `results/` folder within the local project directory.